Multiple points on the boundaries of Brownian loop-soup clusters: Introduction

 The Brownian loop soup was introduced by Lawler and Werner in \cite{MR2045953}, and has deep connections with many conformally invariant objects in two-dimensional random geometry.
 Moreover, the Brownian loop soup itself possesses a complicated structure which is not yet completely understood.
 Sheffield and Werner showed in \cite{MR2979861} that the Brownian loop soup undergoes a phase transition at $c=1$.
 At a supercritical intensity $c>1$, a Brownian loop soup in the unit disk a.s.\ has one single cluster; at a subcritical or critical intensity $c\in (0,1]$, it a.s.\ has infinitely many clusters, and the outer boundaries of these clusters are distributed as a CLE$_\kappa$, where $\kappa\in(8/3,4]$ and $c\in(0,1]$ are related by

 The Hausdorff dimension $d_0 (c)$ of the outer boundary of a cluster in a loop soup with intensity $c\in(0,1]$ is equal to the dimension of a CLE$_\kappa$ loop, which is equal to $1+\kappa(c)/8$ by \cite{MR2435854}.
 As $c\searrow 0$, $d_0(c)$ decreases continuously to $4/3$, which is the dimension of the \emph{frontier} (i.e., outer boundary) of a Brownian motion.

-It was shown by Lawler, Schramm and Werner in \cite{MR1992830} that the Brownian frontier is an SLE$_{8/3}$-type curve, but the dimension of the Brownian frontier was obtained a bit earlier using the so-called \emph{Brownian disconnection exponent} $\xi(k)$, computed in a celebrated work \cite{MR1879851} by the same authors using SLE techniques.
-In fact, it was proved earlier by Lawler \cite{MR1386292} that the dimension of the Brownian frontier is equal to $2-\xi(2)$, and later by Kiefer and M\"orters \cite{MR2644878} that the dimension of double points on the Brownian frontier is equal to $2-\xi(4)$.
+It was shown by Lawler, Schramm and Werner in \cite{MR1992830} that the Brownian frontier is an SLE$_{8/3}$-type curve, but the dimension of the Brownian frontier was obtained a bit earlier using so-called \emph{Brownian disconnection exponents} which characterize the decay rate of the non-disconnection probabilities of Brownian motion\footnote{When $\beta$ is an integer, the probability that the union of the trace of $\beta$ independent Brownian motions started from the origin and stopped at first exit of $\Bc_r$, the disk of radius $e^r$, do not disconnect the unit disk from infinity decays like $\exp(-r \xi(\beta))$. } computed in a celebrated work \cite{MR1879851} by the same authors using SLE techniques.

+Disconnection exponents play a central role in the computation of the dimension of fractals related to the Brownian frontier.
+On a heuristic level, conditioned on a point being on the frontier (resp.\ being a double point on the frontier), the forward and backward paths act as two (resp.\ four) independent Brownian motions whose union does not disconnect this point from infinity.
+In fact, it was proved by Lawler \cite{MR1386292} that the dimension of the Brownian frontier is equal to $2-\xi(2)$, and by Kiefer and M\"orters \cite{MR2644878} that the dimension of double points on the Brownian frontier is equal to $2-\xi(4)$.